 Convertible Note: This form of investment is popular with technology startups because it allows investors to initially lend money to the company and later receive shares if new professional investors decide to invest.
 The sort of convertible note that is most often offered on Vicinity may limit the circumstances in which any part of the loan is repaid, and the note may only convert when specified events (such as a preferred stock offering of a specific amount) happens in the future.
 You will not know how much your investment is “worth” until that time, which may never happen.
 You should treat this sort of convertible note as having the same risks as common stock.
 There is no guarantee that investors will experience a return on their investment and that investors may lose some of all of their investment.

-Regulation Crowdfunding limits how much an investor may invest in any 12-month period depending on a combination of your net worth (excluding the value of your primary residence if you own a home) and your annual income.
+Regulation Crowdfunding limits how much an unaccredited investor may invest in any 12-month period depending on a combination of your net worth (excluding the value of your primary residence if you own a home) and your annual income.
+These limits were updated with new SEC regulations on 3/15 and are represented as follows:

 Note: you don’t have to make these calculations yourself!
 Your limit is automatically calculated when you register on our platform and confirmed prior to making an investment.

-- 5% of the lesser of your annual income or net worth during any 12-month period.
+- 5% of the greater of your annual income or net worth during any 12-month period.

 - up to 10% of your annual income, or

 Remember, this is your limit for all Title III investments, not just those with Vicinity!
-Here are a few examples, courtesy of an SEC Investor Bulletin:
+Here are a few examples:

 Before a company is approved for an equity crowdfunding raise, it must supply a large amount of information to compile a Form C. The information contained in Form C will be available for your review on our site including: